ITDiscovery/IMASI8080viaESP32/diag/Walkthrough1.md

     MOV A, C      ; Load counter value into A
     OUT 0xff      ; Output counter value
     DCR C         ; Decrement C
-    JNZ START     ; Jump to START if C is Zero
+    JZ START      ; Jump to START if C is Zero
     MOV B, 255    ; Load 255 into B for delay

 DELAY:
-    DEC B         ; Decrement B
+    DCR B         ; Decrement B
     NOP           ;
     JNZ DELAY     ; Jump to Delay if B is not Zero
     JMP START     ; Jump to next value of C